-Over the past 22 years, I've served as an award-winning Nashville newspaper editor; a publications manager for the nonprofit group Hadassah House; co-founded Outrider Literary with editor Meghan Pinson, a hybrid agency guiding authors through novel development, cross-media projects, and publishing.
+Over the past 22 years, I have served as an award-winning Nashville newspaper editor; a publications manager for the nonprofit group Hadassah House; and co-founded Outrider Literary with editor Meghan Pinson, a hybrid agency guiding authors through novel development, cross-media projects, and publishing.
 I founded Follow the Buffalo Studio in 2012 to work with authors and organizations on visionary cross-media publications, and currently serve as a consultant and digital Waves editor for AROHO.

 My individual and collaborative publications have been featured in People magazine; National Geographic; Rolling Stone; Nashville's Gazette; London's Severine; NonDoc news online; ongoing hybrid publishing expert contributor for Southern Writers; and ongoing contributor for American Cowboy, highlighting indigenous history, conservation, and the role women play in the American West and modern culture.
 A featured work on the Cherokee Beloved-Women is slated for publication soon in A Room of Her Own's literary anthology, WAVES: A Confluence of Voices.